filipadamus2006-droid/Space-Invaders-Pygame/space_invaders/notes/testing_log.md

 Player movement and shooting tested together - smooth, no bugs.
 Bullets disappear correctly off-screen.
 Minor visual issue: bullets slightly off-center if player moves quickly - acceptable for now.

+**01 DECEMBER 2025*

+Today i added the enemy class.
+I wanted to test that the enemy prints to the screen after i made the class so i tested the draw function to see if the right image is displayed and if the code even works.
+Some of my variables where wrongly capitalised.
+After i fixed that, i ran the code and the enemy took up the whole background of the screen, it was clearly too large so i had to add some code that resizes this enemy. i added it in the class so all enemys become small and not ridiciilously large.